-PLEASE NOTE: This page is for the LIVE Video Stream of this event.
+PLEASE NOTE: This page is for the LIVE VIDEO STREAM of this event.
 To register to attend the event in person, visit this link.

+There will be plenty of opportunity for questions and discussion.
 Teachings are appropriate for individuals as well as health care professionals.
 Continuing Education (CE) credit available.
 See below for more information.